0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ![image](curl-proxy-80.png)

-### Port scanning with python
+### Port scanning with python and curl

-Looking at the output from proxychains and curl, we can automate this task and search of any other accessible services on the target system.
+We will automate proxychains curl command and search of any other accessible services on the target system.
 We will create a simple python script that will try to connect to other ports.

 As we saw from the successful request on port 80, proxychains output states:

 ```
-Strict chain  ...
+[proxychains] Strict chain  ...
 10.129.1.104:80  ...
 127.0.0.1:3128  ...
 OK
 ```

 For an unsuccessful request, the output states: